 - Decide how much you need, for how long, and what you can afford to pay.

-- Learn what kinds of policies will provide what you need and pick the one that is best for you.
+- Learn what policies will provide what you need and pick the one that is best for you.

 - Do not sign an application until you review it carefully to be sure the answers are complete and accurate.

 - Do not buy life insurance unless you intend to stick with your plan.
-It may be very costly if you quit during the early years of the policy.
+It may be very costly if you quit during the policy’s early years.

 - When you buy a policy, make the check payable to the company, not the agent.

-One must have a vested monetary stake in a person to be able to purchase a life insurance policy for them.
-This implies that it is not possible for an outsider to purchase a plan to cover your life.
-Those who have a legitimate purpose to insure another person’s life such as a creditor or business partner are usually thought of as having an insurable interest.
-In certain scenarios, your boss or firm may also hold an insured stake.
+- One must have a vested monetary stake in a person to be able to purchase a life insurance policy for them.
+This implies that an outsider can’t purchase a plan to cover her life.
+Those with a legitimate purpose to insure another person’s life, such as a creditor or business partner, are usually thought of as having an insurable interest.
+Your boss or firm may also hold an insured stake in specific scenarios.

-Institutions or individuals who become a significant creditor may have an insurable interest as well.
+- Institutions or individuals who become significant creditors may also have an insurable interest.

-You will not be the holder of the policy if you purchase it on your own life.
-You have the power as the proprietor to choose anyone as the recipient of your assets, even if it is a total unfamiliar person.
+- You will not be the policyholder if you purchase it on your own life.
+You have the power as the proprietor to choose anyone as the recipient of your assets, even if it is an unfamiliar person.

-Adverts of this type are offering ‘insurance that is assured acceptance’ with no health inquiries needed.
-The organization is aware that there is a risk associated with their policies since individuals with poor health may purchase them.
-The business counterbalances the peril by levying greater premiums or by constraining the extent of coverage you can purchase.
+- Adverts of this type are offering ‘insurance that is assured acceptance’ with no health inquiries needed.
+The organization is aware of a risk associated with its policies since individuals with poor health may purchase them.
+The business counterbalances the peril by levying more significant premiums or constraining the extent of coverage you can purchase.
 The cost of the coverage can be nearly as much as the policy.
-In a few years you may owe more to the insurance provider than they will be obligated to give to your named beneficiary.
-These types of policies may only pay back your premiums if you pass away in the initial two years following your purchase of the insurance.
+In a few years, you may owe more to the insurance provider than they will be obligated to give to your named beneficiary.
+These policies may only pay back your premiums if you pass away in the initial two years following your insurance purchase.

-Insurance agents may describe term insurance as “short-term”, since the term cover is valid only for a particular duration.
+- Insurance agents may describe term insurance as “short-term” since the term cover is valid only for a particular duration.
 It is likely just as permanent as your car or property insurance policies.
-Similar to a term plan, these policies give protection for a designated timeline and must be renewed when the period comes to an end.
+Like a term plan, these policies protect a designated timeline and must be renewed when the period ends.